RedlineREDLINE

 TL;DR

-- The FTC issued a near-total ban in April 2024.
-A Texas federal court blocked it nationwide in August 2024 and the appeal is still pending.
+• The FTC issued a near-total ban in April 2024.
+A Texas federal court blocked it nationwide in August 2024.
+On February 12, 2026, the FTC formally withdrew the rule, ending the case.
+State law is again the only layer.

 What a non-compete actually says